cyberark/conjur/docs/tour.md

 ]
 {% endhighlight %}

-Or to show details about a variable:
+Conjur makes it easy to store and retrieve encrypted data in variables.
+Initially, a variable is like an empty bucket, but it has important metadata and security rules.
+To show details about a variable (or any other object), use `conjur show`:

 {% highlight shell %}
 $ conjur show variable:db/password